spugachev/amazon-ecs-mythicalmysfits-workshop/workshop-1/README.md

     ![Docker Container Image](images/01-container-image.png)

-    For example, in the draft file, the first line - `FROM ubuntu:latest` - specifies a base image as a starting point.
+    For example, in the draft file, the first line - `FROM ubuntu:18.10` - specifies a base image as a starting point.
 The next instruction - `RUN apt-get -y update` - creates a new layer where Docker updates package lists from the Ubuntu repositories.
 This continues until you reach the last instruction which in most cases is an `ENTRYPOINT` *(hint hint)* or executable being run.

     Add the remaining instructions to Dockerfile.draft.